taskiq-python/taskiq/docs/guide/routing-and-flows.md

 tasks can publish routed child invocations through them.
 Passing one broker keeps the legacy lifecycle and does not start Router peers.

+`InMemoryBroker` remains a deliberate special case: it executes sends in the client process, so its legacy lifecycle always includes both client and worker event phases even when it is an outbound-only Router peer.

 All listener brokers must be distinct, use the same Router and have unique broker names.
 One child `Receiver` owns each transport's formatter, middleware, result backend, acknowledgement and iterator.
 The executor, `--max-async-tasks`, `--max-prefetch` and `--max-tasks-per-child` budgets remain process-wide.
 Startup is sequential, listener shutdown overlaps, and broker cleanup runs in reverse startup order.

+Every managed broker must own distinct middleware and result-backend Python instances.
+Separate instances may point to the same external service, but sharing one lifecycle object across brokers is rejected before startup so Taskiq cannot initialize or close it twice.

 Without `--wait-tasks-timeout`, listener shutdown, including running callbacks, has no deadline, preserving single-broker CLI behavior.
 When the option is set,